MattRosenLab/AUTOMAP/README.md

 "resume": Resume training (based on "model_load" file)".
 1 or 0

-"model_load": File location of model to be loaded (for resume = 1).
+"loadmodel_dir": File location of model to be loaded (for resume = 1).
 If not resuming a previous training run, it should be set to null.

 "num_epochs": Number of training epochs